Oracle69digitalmarketing/dataverse-ai/howto.md

 ### 3. Experience Layer

 - **Conversational Dashboard:** A simple web-based dashboard built with React and a Python (FastAPI) backend.
-- **Natural Dialogue:** Use Gemini APIs for natural language conversation and the Elastic API for data retrieval.
+- **Natural Dialogue:** Use Amazon Bedrock APIs for natural language conversation and the Elastic API for data retrieval.
-- **Visualizations:** Display real-time trend charts and graphs using data from BigQuery, visualized with a library like Google Charts or Streamlit.
+- **Visualizations:** Display real-time trend charts and graphs using data from Amazon Redshift, visualized with a library like Google Charts or Streamlit.

 ## 💡 Example Use Case: AgriTech